Observer Communicators help keep the world moving

 Math 10-3 and Grade 10 English, or ALBE Math 140 and ALBE English 140 are admission requirements.
 Equivalencies will be considered on an individual basis.
 Applicants will normally be tested in order to evaluate their basic Math and English comprehension skills.

-The Observer Communicator Program is a nine-week program offered at Thebacha Campus that will prepare the student for On-The-Job certification at a Community Aerodrome Radio Station.
+The Observer Communicator Program is a 48 in-class day program offered at Thebacha Campus that will prepare the student for On-The-Job certification at a Community Aerodrome Radio Station.

 Curriculum requirements are set by NAV CANADA.